nodef/extra-tunnel/README.md

 Tunnel.<Server/Client>([<prefix>], [<options>]);
 // prefix: name of object in logs
 // the following options are accepted (object)
-// tunnel: address of tunnel ('localhost')
+// tunnel: address of tunnel ('localhost:7000')
-// server: address of server ('localhost:81')
+// server: address of server ('localhost:7001')
-// client: address of client ('localhost:82')
+// client: address of client ('localhost:7002')
 // channel: channel to register/subscribe ('/')
 // key: key for registering server ('')
 // token: token for subscribing client ('')